TeamNewPipe/NewPipe/CONTRIBUTING.md

 * NewPipe can be translated on [weblate](https://hosted.weblate.org/projects/newpipe/strings/)

+## Issue reporting

+* Search the [existing issues](https://github.com/theScrabi/NewPipe/issues) first to make sure your issue hasn't been reported before
+* Check if this issue is already fixed in the repository
+* When making bug reports, be sure to tell which version of NewPipe you are using and the steps to reproduce the problem
+* Please include a log if you can

 ## Communication

 * For the time being, [Slack](http://invite.chschtsch.ml/) is being used for project communication
-* Feel free to post suggestions, changes ideas etc.!
+* Feel free to post suggestions, changes ideas etc!
-* When making bug reports, be sure to tell which version you are using and the steps to reproduce the problem